Georgia Business Taxes & Incentives

 - Port Job Tax Credit Bonus is a $1,250 per job bonus for businesses that already qualify for the job tax credits and have a 10% increase in Georgia Port traffic over the previous year.

-- Quality Job Tax Credits Businesses qualify for this credit if they create a minimum of 50 new jobs that pay at least 110% of the county average.
+- Quality Job Tax Credits Businesses qualify for this credit if they create a minimum of 50 new jobs that pay at least 110% of the county average (est. $20.25/hour).
 Credits are per job, per year, for up to 5 years based on an increasing scale system.

 - Retraining Tax Credits Direct investment for employee retraining for quality and productivity enhancements and certain software technologies may qualify for credits of 50% of the employer's direct cost of up to $500 per employee.

-- Additional credits are available for equipment, capital investments, retraining employees, childcare, R&D, and small business fast growth companies.
+- Additional credits are available for equipment, capital investments, retraining employees, childcare, and R&D.

-- Credits earned in Hall County may be used to offset up to 50% of a company's Georgia corporate income tax liability in any taxable year following the year in which the credits are earned.
+- Job, Investment, and Retraining Credits earned in Hall County may be used to offset up to 50% of a company's Georgia corporate income tax liability in any taxable year following the year in which the credits are earned.
 Credits not used may be carried forward and applied for up to 10 years.

 Effective Property Tax Rates for Gainesville-Hall County